Get a travel insurance quote

 - Any cancerous condition for which you have had treatment or hospital tests for in the last five years; or

 - Any medical condition for which in the past 12 months, you or any person insured on the policy has been referred to or seen by a hospital doctor or surgeon other than an A&E Doctor, or needed in-patient treatment in hospital.

 For your information, examples of conditions that can directly or indirectly be linked to any pre-existing medical condition include, but are not limited to:

 You must inform InsureandGo of any pre-existing medical conditions you have before purchasing insurance.
-To do so, you can use our quick and easy online medical screening system or you can call us on 0330 400 1383.
+To do so, you can use our quick and easy online medical screening system.

-We will not cover any claim directly or indirectly linked to any declared and excluded pre-existing medical conditions where we cannot offer cover for the condition(s) or you have chosen not to pay the premium to provide cover.
+We will not cover any claim directly or indirectly linked to any declared and excluded pre-existing medical conditions where we cannot offer cover for the condition(s).
 The rest of your travel insurance cover will not be affected by this exclusion.

 When travelling to a country in the European Union (EU) you should receive inpatient treatment in a public hospital.

 You must therefore obtain a European Health Insurance Card (EHIC) prior to travel by completing an application form via www.ehic.org.uk.
 This allows European citizens to benefit from the health agreements between countries in the EU.
 (This used to be known as the E111).